 Returns Processing Fees

-When a customer returns a product, sellers are charged a fee for each unit returned.
+When a customer returns a product, sellers charge a fee for each unit returned.
 This fee is the equivalent of the fulfillment fees for an individual unit.
 Items in these categories are subject to a returns processing fee:

 - Shoes, Handbags & Sunglasses

 The returns processing fee is equal to the total fulfillment fee for a given product.
-In cases where multiple units were shipped as part of a single order, the returns processing fee paid on a single unit may be higher than the total fulfillment fees.
+When a single order contains multiple units, the returns processing fee for one unit may exceed the total fulfillment fees.

 How Amazon Determines Responsibility